trussworks/Engineering-Playbook/developing/languages/README.md

 brew install python
 ```

-If you then need also need a local Python development environment, we would suggest using `pipenv` in order to manage that.
+If you also need a local Python development environment, we would suggest using `pipenv` in order to manage that.

 * [Pipenv Installation and Usage Guide](https://docs.pipenv.org/en/latest/install/)